b1tw0rker/rsync/README.md

 ./copyjob.sh
 ```

-Change the config files: exclude.cf, files.cf, folder,cf to your personal needs
+Change the config files: exclude.cf, files.cf, folder.cf to your personal needs

 That's it folks!